-Should I be using a napkin to wipe my face?
+Should you be using a napkin to wipe your face?
 A paper towel?
-Did I just waste money?
+Did you waste money?

-Should I be toughing it out and using toilet paper for everything?
+Should you be toughing it out and using toilet paper for everything?

 There were three areas we wanted to investigate:

 Objective math.
 Multiply Square Meters Per Package by number of ply and divide by the cost.